nephewtom/trayimg/README.md

 winget install BrechtSanders.WinLibs.POSIX.UCRT.LLVM
 ```
 which also includes other useful tools.
 If you pick LLVM package you will also get LLVM Compiler infrastructure.

+Add the compiler bin/ directory to you Windows PATH.

 #### Compile raylib & rlImGui ####